VIad/VGL-Game-Framework/README.md

 >-Ability to load 3D Models in from a file using either Assimp or the OBJ Loader provided

->-Has its own mathematics library (Vectors, Matrices, Projection, linear algebra) implemented to perfeclty suit the framework's needs.
+>-Has its own mathematics library (Vectors, Matrices, Projection, linear algebra) implemented to perfeclty suit both the user and the framework's needs

 **IT'S EASY TO USE**